jaspermayone-archive/discord-bot/README.md

 ## Troubleshooting Heptagram

+Heptagram is still in development and will have some bugs.
+If you can't sort them yourself, the best thing to do is open a Github issue.

 ### Heptagram crashes when trying to clear messages.
 This happens when Heptagram doesn't have the correct administrative permissions to delete messages, a good fix for this is to make a role with those permissions and assign that role to Heptagram, or give the permissions to Heptagram directly.